Grid classes and partial well order

 Given points $p_1,p_2,\ldots$ in the plane, denote by $\rect(p_1,p_2,\ldots)$ the smallest axes-parallel rectangle containing them.
 A \emph{grid pin sequence} is a sequence of points (called \emph{pins}) $p_1,p_2,\ldots$ in an $m\times n$ gridded plane which for $i\geq 2$ must satisfy four conditions:

 \begin{itemize} \item \emph{Local separation}: Each pin $p_{i+1}$ separates $p_i$ from $p_{i-1}$ by position or by value. \item \emph{Local externality}: Each pin $p_{i+1}$ lies outside all of $\rect(p_0,p_1)$, $\rect(p_{1},p_{2})$, $\ldots$, $\rect(p_{i-1},p_i)$.
-The \emph{direction} of a pin, being one of left, right, up or down, is the position in which it lies relative to $\rect(p_{i-1},p_i)$. \item \emph{Row-column agreement}: If $p_{i+1}$ is an up or a down pin, it must lie in the same column as $p_{i}$, while if $p_{i+1}$ is a left or a right pin, it must lie in the same row. \item \emph{Non-interaction}: Each pin $p_{i+1}$, could not have been used as a grid pin earlier in the pin sequence.
-I.e.\ for every $2\leq j<i$ the pin $p_{i+1}$ must violate at least one of local separation, row-column agreement or local externality with respect to $p_{j}$ and $p_{j-1}$. \end{itemize}
+The \emph{direction} of $p_{i+1}$ denotes its placement relative to $\rect(p_{i-1},p_i)$: if $p_{i+1}$ lies above (respectively, below, to the left, or to the right) $\rect(p_{i-1},p_i)$, then $p_{i+1}$ is an up (respectively, down, left, right) pin. \item \emph{Row-column agreement}: If $p_{i+1}$ is an up or a down pin, it must lie in the same column as $p_{i}$, while if $p_{i+1}$ is a left or a right pin, it must lie in the same row. \item \emph{Non-interaction}: Each pin $p_{i+1}$, could not have been used as a grid pin earlier in the pin sequence.
+I.e.\ for every $2\leq j<i$ the pin $p_{i+1}$ must violate one of local separation or row-column agreement with respect to $p_{j}$ and $p_{j-1}$ (note that it cannot violate local externality). \end{itemize}